|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 3: Amritsar

 Today is dedicated to a full sightseeing program of Amritsar.
 The Golden Temple, a glittering gold and marble temple, is one of the holiest Sikh shrines.
-The temple interiors are elaborately worked with fine inlay and semi-precious stones.
-During Maharaja Ranjit Singh's reign the lower half of the temple was decorated with marble while the entire upper half was inlaid with copper covered over by gold plate.
-Hence its new name Golden Temple.
-A Free kitchen and recitation of the divine word never cease here.
-Its four gates invite everyone from all directions.
+The temple interiors are elaborately designed with fine inlay and semi-precious stones.
+During Maharaja Ranjit Singh's reign, the lower half of the temple was decorated with marble while the entire upper half was inlaid with copper covered over by gold plate.
+Hence its new name, the Golden Temple.

 Day 4: Dalhousie

-In the morning we drive towards the Footsteps of the Himalaya crossing the western end of Dhauladhar Range of Himalayas arriving at the old British hill-station of Dalhousie, situated at 6600ft (2012 m).
-Named after Lord Dalhousie (a British Governor-General of India), the town was first explored by the British General Napier (the Chief Engineer in the Punjab) during a hunting trip in 1853AD.
+In the morning we drive towards the Footsteps of the Himalaya crossing the western end of Dhauladhar Range of Himalayas arriving at the old British hill- station of Dalhousie, situated at 6600ft (2012 m).
+Named after Lord Dalhousie (a British Governor- General of India), the town was first explored by the British General Napier (the Chief Engineer in the Punjab) during a hunting trip in 1853AD.
 It was later converted into a cantonment and sanatorium.
-Overnight in Dalhousie.

-Day 6: Chamba/Chiminu Village - Himalayan Orchard Hut Home Stay
+Day 5: Chiminu Village - Himalayan Home Stay

-Today we drive to Chiminu Village via the town of Chamba.
-Chamba was established in the 6th century and the town was fully developed in 920 AD.
-En route we will visit several 10th century temples and have lunch in town.
-Afterwards we will continue driving along the Saal River before reaching the trailhead for our home stay at the Himalayan Orchard Hut.
+Today we drive to Chiminu Village along the Saal River before reaching the trailhead for our home stay at the Himalayan Orchard Huts.
 This will be our base of exploration for the next three nights as we stay with a local family on their organic farm.
-Overnight Himalayan Orchard Hut.
+Overnight at Himalayan Orchard Huts.

-Today we say good-bye to our host family and journey to Mcleod Ganj, a suburb of Dharmshala and which is the Tibetan Capital in exile since 1959 and home of His Holiness, the Dalai Lama.
-McLeoad Ganj sits at an elevation of 6831 feet (2082 m).
+Today we say goodbye to our host family and journey to Dharamsala, the Tibetan capital in exile since 1959 and home of His Holiness, the Dalai Lama.
+Dharamsala sits at an elevation of 6831 feet (2082 m).

 Today is a full day of sightseeing around McLeod Ganj.
-Sights include a visit to the Dalai Lama's Monastery and glimpses of his Holiness's house from outside.
+Sights include a visit to the Dalai Lama's Monastery and glimpses of his Holiness' house from outside.
 The area is home to many Tibetan exiles and we will have time to visit some of the many shops selling Tibetan crafts.
-Overnight in Mcleod Ganj.

 Day 11: Naggar

-This morning we will visit the Roerich Art Gallery, which houses the paintings of Nicholas Roerich as well as his scriptures.
+This morning we visit the Roerich Art Gallery, which houses the paintings of Nicholas Roerich as well as his scriptures.
 Roerich was the former residence of Professor Nicholas Roerich who came to India in 1929.
 His residence was later converted into an art gallery, which houses many of his paintings of the Himalayas.
-Later we will visit the beautiful Gauri Shankar mandir.
+Later, we visit the beautiful Gauri Shankar mandir.
 The temple was built in the 11th and 12th century and is considered one of the last great monuments of the Gurjara - Pratihara traditions.
-Apart from the Gauri Shankar mandir (and time permitting) we can visit some of the other famous temples in the area namely Vishnu, Chatar Bhuj, Tripura Sundri Devi, Tripura Sundari and Lord Krishna Temples.
-Rich in wood and stone carvings these temples are constructed in the Shikhara and Pagoda-style.
-Overnight in Naggar.
+Apart from the Gauri Shankar mandir (and time permitting) we can visit some of the other famous temples in the area, namely Vishnu, Chatar Bhuj, Tripura Sundri Devi, Tripura Sundari and Lord Krishna Temples.
+Rich in wood and stone carvings, these temples are constructed in the Shikhara and Pagoda-style.

 From Jispa we will ascend up to Baralacha La at an elevation of 16,500ft (5029 m) driving through the beautiful trans-Himalayas.
-Baralacha La has a small lake called Suraj Tal ( Sun Lake) formed by the confluence of the Chandra and Bhaga Rivers.
+Baralacha La has a small lake called Suraj Tal (Sun Lake) formed by the confluence of the Chandra and Bhaga Rivers.
 We arrive at the high plateau of the Himalayas called Sarchu (also known as Sir Bhum Chun) located at 14157ft (4315 m).
 Sarchu is the dividing line between two states - Himachal and Jammu Kashmir.
-Overnight in Sarchu.

 Starting early today we will be crossing two high passes - Lachung La (16,820ft/5127 m) and Tanglang La (17,582ft/5359 m).
 This is the second highest motorable pass in India and one of the highest in the world.
 Our journey today includes 21 hairpin bends through the mountains.
 In the late afternoon we will arrive in the town of Leh.